project-fifo/docs/general/upgrade.md

 This version introduces a new system for config files.
 The aim is to make fifo more ops friendly by providing more human readable configuration with documentation.

 <p class="bs-callout bs-callout-danger">
-The old files will conflict with the existing ones so it is important to transfair the changes form the old files and adjust them accordingly in the new files then <b>delete</b> the old files.
+The old files will conflict with the existing ones so it is important to transfer the changes form the old files and adjust them accordingly in the new files then <b>delete</b> the old files.
 </p>

 * **Chunter**